asfistonlavie/TEFLoN2/docs/getting_started/steps_of_TEFLoN2.rst

 Genotype (population)
 ---------------------

-If you use population file, Genotype (population) step gather all the information and estimate the population frequency of each TE breakpoints for each population.
+If you use population file, Genotype (population) step gather all the information and estimate the population frequency of each TE insertion for each population.

 .. code-block:: none